4d/docs/docs/API/transporter.md

 #### Description

-The `.connectionTimeOut` property  <!-- REF #transporter.connectionTimeOut.Summary -->contains the maximum wait time (in seconds) allowed to establish a connection to the server<!-- END REF -->.
+The `.connectionTimeOut` property contains <!-- REF #transporter.connectionTimeOut.Summary -->the maximum wait time (in seconds) allowed to establish a connection to the server<!-- END REF -->.
 By default, if the property has not been set in the server object (used to create the transporter object with `SMTP New transporter`, `POP3 New transporter`, or `IMAP New transporter`), the value is 30.

 This property is **read-only**.